AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 **Testcases**, organized according to a **Testing Strategy** dedicated to this requirement and described together with it.
 Many requirements call for multiple testcases.
 As with requirements, sets of related testcases which share common grounds are composed and referred to as **Testcase Groups**.
+For a more detailed description of how testscase sources are organized, please refer to the :ref:`testsuite-overview` section of this material.

 For each language and coverage criterion of relevance, we distinguish among different categories of requirements based on expectations regarding: